Prajwal264/ts-queue/README.md

 ## Overview
 The Queue library provides a simple and efficient way to manage a queue of messages in your Node.js applications.
 It allows you to post messages to the queue and subscribe to process those messages asynchronously.

-## Installation
-You can install the Queue library using npm:

-npm install my-queue-library

-python
-Copy code

 ## Usage
-First, import the Queue class and the `delay` function from the library:
+First, import the Queue class from the library:

 ```typescript
 import { Queue } from 'my-queue-library';
 ```

 Create an instance of the Queue class:

 ```typescript